TRaSH-Guides/Guides/docs/index.md

 ## Like what I do and want to Support me

-??? abstract "Like what I do and want to Support me?"
+??? abstract "CLICK HERE FOR SUPPORT OPTIONS"

     Paypal In $ (Dollars):